 That's nothing!
 The looks of guilt on the faces of the rest of the crew really pull on the heart-strings.

 There's also River's scene in "War Stories" where she talks about how much she hates being able to think clearly because she knows it will go away, and then breaks down in Simon's arms.
-No matter how many times I see it, it always makes me tear up.

 The real power behind that scene is that it establishes just how much of a woobie River is, by showing that she lives in a constant state of quiet despair.
 The fact that she hates thinking clearly because she knows she can't ever be truly healed just amplifies how painful that scene is to watch.